zjnolen/PopGLen/docs/getting-started.md

 ## Tutorial

+!!! note
+    A tutorial is in progress, but not yet available.
+The pipeline can still be used by following the rest of the guide.

 A tutorial is available with a small(ish) dataset where biologically meaningful results can be produced.
 This can help get an understanding of a good workflow to use different modules.
 You can also follow along with your own data and just